karmab/nuages/README.md

 Caveeats?
 ---------
     You will possibly need to tweak proxy settings for spice/novnc consoles to work,excluding your hypervisor display network from proxy
+    Restarting apache or django is necessary after editing customtypes.py...

 Problems?
 ---------